 musical artist and scholar

-A specialist in contemporary music, Randall Harlow was the first organist to be awarded a coveted New Music USA Project, in support of his CD album, ORGANON NOVUS, released on Innova Records September 25, 2020.
+Charting an early course in his career as a specialist in contemporary music, Randall Harlow was the first organist to be awarded a coveted New Music USA Project, in support of his CD album, ORGANON NOVUS, released on Innova Records September 25, 2020.
 The most comprehensive recording ever produced of contemporary American organ music, the 3-disc album features twenty world premiere recordings of works by major American composers, from Samuel Adler, David Lang, and Alvin Lucier, to Shulamit Ran, Christian Wolff and John Zorn.
 He performed many of these works in a series of concerts at Indiana University, the University of Chicago, Harvard and Stanford Universities.
 His numerous firsts include the North American premiere of Karlheinz Stockhausen's Himmelfahrt, the First Hour of KLANG; world premieres of solo works by John Anthony Lennon and Shulamit Ran; and premieres of works for organ with live-electronics by Steve Everett and Rene Uijlenhoet.
 Also an avid performer with orchestra, he gave the North American premieres of concertos by Petr Eben, Tilo Medek, and Giles Swayne and performs the organ concertos of Lou Harrison and Chen Yi.
-He gave the world premiere of the first and only Barlow Prize commission for organ,
+He gave the world premiere of the first and only Barlow Prize commission for organ, Exodus by Aaron Travers.
+He was recently a guest artist of the Chicago Center for Contemporary Composition, in which capacity he premiered works for organ and electronics by University of Chicago composers at Rockefeller Chapel.

 As a scholar Randall Harlow's interests range from empirical performance-cognition research to hyper-acoustic instruments and performance technology.
-Weaving together interdisciplinary threads from 4E cognition, semiotics, STS, and performance and critical studies, his research theorizes deep gesture as the catalyst for the dynamic networking of cognitive and social dimensions of music performance, listening and discourse.
+Weaving together interdisciplinary threads from 4E cognition, semiotics, STS, performance studies and posthuman critique, his research theorizes deep gesture as the catalyst for the dynamic networking of cognitive and social dimensions of music performance, listening and discourse.
 His research also shapes his artistic production through the aesthetic-epistemic practice of Artistic Research.
 His article, “Ecologies of Practice in Musical Performance” was recently published in a special Ecologies issue of the ethnomusicology journal, MUSICultures.
-He was named a 2019-20 Fulbright Global Scholar, a fellowship that took him to McGill University in Montreal and the Orgelpark in Amsterdam to lead a team of artists and researchers to develop a new type of intercontinental hyper-acoustic musical instrument: the GLOBAL HYPERORGAN.
+He was named a 2019-20 Fulbright Global Scholar, a fellowship that took him to McGill University in Montreal and the Orgelpark in Amsterdam to lead a team of artists and researchers to develop a new paradigm for intercontinental hyper-acoustic musicking: the GLOBAL HYPERORGAN.
 He was also awarded a Diesterweg Fellowship at the University of Siegen, German, where he served as a guest professor researching hyperorgan technology in theory and practice.
-He is a frequent speaker at the annual Orgelpark International Symposium, and has presented at conferences at Cornell,
+He is a frequent speaker at the annual Orgelpark International Symposium, and has presented at conferences at Cornell, Harvard, and Oxford Universities, the national conference of the Society for Ethnomusicology, the International Conference on Music Perception and Cognition (ICMPC),